secretstartups/handbook/finance/payroll/index.html.md

 1. GitLab France S.A.S. team members receive their salary on the last business day of the month unless it falls on a holiday then it will be the business day before, team members will be able to access their payslip on Global Upsides [Egnyte Platform](https://globalupside.egnyte.com/navigate/folder/).
 New hires will receive an invite to their email.
 1. GitLab Singapore Pte.
 LTD. Team members receive their salary on the last business day of the month unless it falls on a holiday then it will be the business day before, team members will be able to access their payslip on Global Upsides [Egnyte Platform](https://globalupside.egnyte.com/navigate/folder/).
 New hires will receive an invite to their email.
 1. GitLab IT BV team members that are employed through GitLab's co-employer PE0:
-   - Global Upside (India and China) will get their salary wired by the last day of the month with exception to Philippines having 2 check date-15th and last   day of the month, respectively.
+   - Global Upside: India, Costa Rica, Denmark, Chile & Kenya will get their salary wired by the last day of the month.
+Philippines have 2 check dates: the 15th and last day of the month, respectively.
+Latvia will be paid on the 25th of each month (unless it falls on a holiday).
    Global Upside will send payslips electronically through their HR portal.
 New hires will receive an invite to their email.
    - Safeguard: Switzerland are paid monthly and on the 25th of each month, Italy and Spain the 26th of each month.
 Payslips are provided electronically by Safeguard.
    - Remote.com will get their salary wired at the last day of the month.
 Remote.com will send payslips electronically through their HR portal.
 1. Contractors through CXC Global will get paid by the 25th of each month.